Looking for the best summer internships? Apply today!

 Program fees

-It’s free to apply for this internship.
-Once we have reviewed your suitability and accepted you onto this program, you’ll need to pay a deposit of US$499 to confirm your place.
-The remaining balance of your Program Fee (less your initial US$499 deposit payment) will be due within 7 days of being assigned a placement.
+It's free to apply for this internship.
+Once we have reviewed your suitability and accepted you onto this program, a deposit of US$499 is required to confirm your place.
+The remaining balance (minus your initial US$499 deposit) will be due within 7 days of being assigned a placement.

 Duration